Breethe App Review: Important Things You Need to Know

 The app takes your selections and prompts you to enroll in a free 14-day trial, at the end of which you’ll automatically be signed up for monthly membership unless you opt-out beforehand.

 If you choose not to enroll in a subscription, you will still have access to about 90 free meditations.
-This limited version of the app won’t ever expire.
+This limited version of the app doesn't expire.

 Many meditations give you the option of adjusting their timing so that you can customize each session length to your preferences.
 The app allows you to adjust the sound of the instructor and the background music separately from each other.